Staying active and healthy

-Haringey has nine libraries and a mobile and housebound library service.
+Haringey has nine libraries and a housebound library service.
 It is free to join and they offer a range of services including borrow books, videos, DVDs, CDs and cassettes, events, exhibitions and drop-in sessions.
 Silver Surfers computer sessions provide an introduction to computers and the Internet for people over 50.
 They are currently available at four libraries.
 As they are very popular, it is important to book your session in advance.
 Libraries are also good places to find out about other local activities such as walking groups, reading groups and more.
 Ask in your local library for more details.

 Tape and Braille services

 Your local library can also put you in touch with the Calibre Cassette Library, the Royal National Institute of the Blind’s Talking Book, Cassette and Braille Libraries, the National Library for the Blind and the Clear Vision Braille/Print Library.

 Talking Newspapers Association of the UK (TNAUK) (external link) is a registered charity that provides national and local newspapers and magazines on audiotape, computer disk, email and CD-ROM for visually impaired and disabled people who find reading a strain.